-What is Colorado Corn?
+What exactly is ConocoPhillips?

-Were you involved in 4-H?
+What other ways were you involved in 4-H?